2021 IECC: Ready and Resilient | 2021 IECC: Commercial | 2021 IECC: Residential

 As energy codes continue to advance, the need for flexibility is becoming increasingly important.
 It is clear that the requirements that are effective for all buildings in all climate zones are limited.
 Conversely, many potential requirements are very effective, but only in some climate zones or some building types or some building designs.

 Flexibility provides a solution.
 By including multiple options that may be highly effective in some situations but not in others, the code can offer increasing energy efficiency while providing projects flexibility to choose the path to efficiency that works best for that project.
 This is at the heart of Section C406 in the commercial section of the energy code.

 The following proposals advance the flexibility of both the commercial and residential parts of the energy code.
 They allow the code to improve the energy efficiency of buildings without adopting requirements that are not appropriate for all projects.
 Official public comments which suggest changes to the proposal are also included below.

 CE218: C406 Points Option.
+Approved as Modified by Code Development Committee.
 The current additional efficiency package options (C406) are all considered equal in the 2018 IECC; however, there is a great deal of variation in the energy savings.
 This proposal modifies the “pick one” option requirement to introduce a point system that reflects the different savings potential (based on an analysis of the options by PNNL) of the different options based on climate zone and building type.
 This modification makes C406 more flexible and effective and allows for the addition of more options.
 Proponent for this proposal is Eric Makela, representing Northwest Energy Codes Group.